 We’ve talked about all kinds of maintenance strategies here on the Fiix blog (most recently, total productive maintenance).
 There are a number of ways a maintenance manager can choose to run their team’s activities.
-But how does maintenance fit under the larger umbrella of manufacturing as a whole?
-We’ll start to explore that today by looking at lean manufacturing as an example.
+But how does maintenance fit under the larger umbrella of lean manufacturing?
+We’ll start to explore that by looking at the relationship between lean manufacturing and maintenance.

-Defects occur when there is production that is scrap or needs to be reworked.
+- Defects: Defects occur when there is production that is scrapped or needs to be reworked.

 Linking lean manufacturing and maintenance

 As you can see, manufacturing waste can come from virtually anywhere.
-So it shouldn’t be surprising that there are a staggering number of lean manufacturing concepts and tools out there for facilities to explore.
-In fact, one introductory page on lean tools offered by LeanProduction lists 25 different tools that relate to the strategy, including:
+So, it shouldn’t be surprising that there are a staggering number of lean manufacturing concepts and tools out there for facilities to explore.
+In fact, there are several different tools that relate to the lean strategy, including:

-If any of these look familiar, it’s because most of them are part of a total productive maintenance strategy (total productive maintenance itself is even listed as a tool for lean manufacturing).
-Stopping to consider this for a moment, it makes a lot of sense.
-The goal of total productive maintenance, after all, is to remove deficiencies that cause defects or downtime by getting everyone in a facility to participate in maintenance.
+The goal of total productive maintenance is to remove deficiencies that cause defects or downtime by getting everyone in a facility to participate in maintenance.
 If a maintenance team wasn’t employing a TPM strategy, it stands to reason that they wouldn’t be doing all that they could to eliminate waste, as the lean framework mandates.

-In sum, what does maintenance have to do with lean manufacturing?
+To conclude, what does maintenance have to do with lean manufacturing?
 A lot, if you want to embrace the manufacturing strategy fully.
-Truly embracing a TPM mindset will help teams to eliminate excess inventory, reduce downtime, and ensure time isn’t wasted on avoidable maintenance emergencies, all ensuring that you reduce production waste as much as possible.
+Truly embracing a total productive maintenance (TPM) mindset will help teams eliminate excess inventory, reduce downtime, and ensure time isn’t wasted on avoidable maintenance emergencies.